 This webpage "HOW THE DARKNESS OF THE DESTRUCTIVE E-MOTIONS SHAPES OUR LIVES" is still under construction with sectional rewrites, inclusions, repetition deletions and editing going on.
-Completion expected by the 30th October 2024.
+Website completion expected by the 31st January 2025.

 Blaming others for what we think we lack turns us into victims and damsels in distress sending out alarm signals that attract the rescuers who ride in on their chargers in an attempt to fix their rescuees.
 However, because the rescuees have not learnt to create their own happiness, joy, peace, calm, contentment, confidence, love, etc, any relief brought by the rescuers' attention, compassion, love, money, lifestyle, etc, is only temporary and the old discontent, criticism, conflict, anger, depression, emptiness, dissatisfaction, loneliness, despair, etc, creep slowly back in to create the relationship the victims think they deserve because their lack of respect for their lives means they cannot respect the lives of their rescuers and the relationship either ends or becomes one of grinding blame, resentment, conflict and even hatred.
 The cycle of distress, rescue and blame begins again because the rescuer has not learnt that they cannot save anyone who is not prepared to help themselves so they gallop on looking for another victim to rescue while and the victim pulls out the distress flares again to attract someone else to rescue them.
 This pattern is the drug to the e-motional addict.